Shire (pharmaceutical company): Corporate leadership

 Flemming Ørnskov, was the company's chief executive officer through 8 January 2019 with Takeda's acquisition of Shire.
 Ginger Gregory as chief human resources officer, Jeffrey Poulton as CFO, and Philip Vickers as head of R&D. James Bowling vacated his position as interim CFO in the aftermath of the collapse of the AbbVie inversion deal.
 The chair of Shire's board of directors was Susan Kilsby.

 Legal issues

 False Claims Act violations

 In September 2014, Shire reached a $56.5 million settlement with the U.S. Department of Justice for alleged violations of the False Claims Act.
-The Justice Department alleged that Shire had improperly marketed and promoted Adderall XR, Daytrana, Vyvane, Pentasa, and Lialda during various periods between 2004 and 2010.
+The Justice Department alleged that Shire had improperly marketed and promoted Adderall XR, Daytrana, Vyvanse, Pentasa, and Lialda during various periods between 2004 and 2010.
 The allegations included claims that Shire had made exaggerated and false statements regarding product safety, promoted medications for non-FDA approved off-label use, and marketed products on unsubstantiated claims of beneficial side effects, including reductions in criminality, traffic accidents, sexually transmitted infections, and divorce rates.